xesco/castools/docs/CASFILE.md

 A raw machine code program or data block stored with address information.
 BINARY files always consist of exactly two blocks: a file header block and one data block containing a 6-byte address header (load address, end address, and execution address) followed by the program bytes.
 Loaded into memory with MSX-BASIC's `BLOAD` command and optionally executed with the `,R` parameter.

 **Block**
-A unit of data in a CAS file, delimited by CAS HEADERs.
+A unit of data in a CAS file, delimited by `CAS HEADER`s.
 Each block contains either file metadata (type marker and filename) or actual file content (program data, text, etc.).
 ASCII files can have many data blocks, while BINARY and BASIC files always have exactly one data block following their header block.

-**CAS HEADER**
+**`CAS HEADER`**
 An 8-byte delimiter pattern (`1F A6 DE BA CC 13 7D 74`) that marks the beginning of every block in a CAS file.
 These headers allow parsers to locate block boundaries by scanning for this magic number.
-The CAS HEADER is not part of the actual file data—it's purely a structural marker in the CAS container format.
+The `CAS HEADER` is not part of the actual file data—it's purely a structural marker in the CAS container format.

 **File header block**
 The first block of every file in a CAS container.
 Contains a 10-byte type marker (identifying the file as ASCII, BASIC, or BINARY) followed by a 6-byte filename.
 The MSX BIOS reads this block to determine how to process subsequent data blocks.